Susan Bernhardt founded Essence Ayurveda for her holistic healing work in 2012.

 Susan began practicing yoga when she wandered into a yoga class at her gym one day, out of curiosity and as a break from her standard cardio machine / weight-lifting workout.
 One yoga class led to another, and another.
 Before long, yoga asana classes entirely replaced her gym workouts.
-Yet Susan found that she could still keep up with others hiking up Colorado 14ers, her muscle tone and strength improved along with flexibility, and her SI joint, which had been a problem since she was five, became more stable while her scoliosis (for which she wore a back brace throughout high school) decreased.
+Yet Susan found that she could still keep up with others hiking up Colorado 14ers, her muscle tone and strength improved along with flexibility, and her SI joint, which had been a problem since she was four, became more stable while her scoliosis (for which she wore a back brace throughout high school) decreased.

 The yoga classes, while providing great benefit, seemed to hint that there is much more to yoga than asana.
-Wanting to learn more but without intending to become a yoga teacher or give up her career as a lawyer, Susan enrolled as a student in Axis Yoga Teacher Trainings.
+Wanting to learn more but without intending to become a yoga teacher or give up her career as a lawyer, Susan enrolled as a student in Axis Yoga Teacher Trainings in 2009.
 The program is strongly grounded in classical yoga and introduced Susan to Ayurveda.
 From there, Susan and her husband began working with an Ayurveda practitioner on their own concerns, and experienced remarkable results from some very simple Ayurvedic practices.

 Susan teaches in Ayurved Sadhana Vidyala's Ayurvedic Practitioner programs.
 She also has been an Affiliate Faculty member at Metropolitan State University of Denver, where she taught an upper-level Ayurveda course in the Integrative Therapeutic Practices program until she moved to Minnesota.
 She also taught in Axis Yoga Trainings' yoga teacher training programs, and has been a guest lecturer at the University of Colorado Anschutz Medical School, Rocky Vista University College of Osteopathic Medicine, the Colorado School of Traditional Chinese Medicine, and other forums.
 Susan served as President of the Tibetan Cranial Association, a 501(c)(3) nonprofit entity dedicated to the ancient healing art of Tibetan Cranial, from 2015 through 2017, and as a Director from 2014 to 2019 .
-She previously served on the Board of the Colorado Ayurvedic Medical Association (COLORAMA) and currently serves on its Advisory Board.
+She previously served on the Board of the Colorado Ayurvedic Medical Association (COLORAMA) as well as its Advisory Board.

 You can read an interview of Susan in the online Voyage Denver magazine here.